-"If my life were a Bingo card, it would always spell out either
+"If my life were a Bingo card, it would always spell out

-w-r-i-t-i-n-g, p-h-o-t-o-g-r-a-p-h-y- or f-i-l-m-."
+w-r-i-t-i-n-g, p-h-o-t-o-g-r-a-p-h-y- f-i-l-m"

 After a 30 year absence from photography, in December of 2017, I invested in an entry-level digital camera with which to begin my transition from film to digital photography, and from landscape to urban landscape.
 Like Abbotsford Station, it's yet another voyage of rediscovery.
 It’s a journey through light and dark and those small quiet places in-between.

 Both the array of lights and images in Toronto can be surprising, and often spectacular.
 With digital technology, I’m appreciating that I needn’t travel far in order to capture the light.
+I invite you along.

 All the images are available for purchase as fine art prints of various sizes and editions.